 - Complete list of all folio numbers and property addresses in pdf format (if more than one primary address or master folio).
 You can gather this information using our GIS tool, instructions here.

 - Your signed application.
-NOTE: After your finish the online application process, below, your final application will be emailed to you.
-You must sign the application and upload it as a document (see below).
+NOTE: After your finish the online application process, your final application will be emailed to you.
+You must sign the application and upload it as a document (see instructions below).

 - You will have to create an ePlan account or login to an existing account.